nr-amine/Distributed-KMS/README.md

 ## Side Note

 - Right now shares are sent over plain HTTP.
 Which largely defeats the purpose of secret sharing.
 Switching to HTTPS is the obvious next step before this would be usable irl.
+- The system architecture and the math logic (like choosing GF(257) to avoid massive libraries) were 100% my own design.
+I definitely used AI autocomplete to help write the tedious, repetitive stuff, but I made sure to learn exactly how it worked and what each line did instead of just blindly pressing TAB.

 ## Project Context